-France Travel Planner Logo Meal Taxes in France
+France Travel Planner by Tom Brosnahan & Jane Fisher Taxes in France

-But your bill will also probably list separately the amount and rate of taxes paid on your meal.
+Your bill may list separately the amount and rate of taxes paid on your meal, but that's just so you know.
+They are NOT extra charges to be added.

 The tax amount is for your information only.
 It is already included in the price of your cup of coffee.